 One-on-one pitches.
 While supply lasts, attendees may register for a maximum of three pitches.
 Authors should have complete or near-complete manuscripts.
 Pitch sessions run from 8-10 minutes.

 Small-group query-letter critiques.
-At registration, attendees may sign up for one or two query-letter critique sessions.
+At registration, attendees may sign up for one query-letter critique session.
 These are intended for authors who either 1) would like feedback on a work in progress or 2) have a completed project for which they’d like to refine their query letter.
-These sessions will run ninety minutes.
+These sessions will run sixy minutes.

 Pitches will take place one-on-one with your selected agent(s) and/or editor(s) in Zoom breakout rooms (for virtual attendees) or in person at the conference.
 You will have 8-10 minutes for your pitch.
 Registrants will sign up for their appointment times on the registration form.

 ABOUT QUERY-LETTER CRITIQUES

-These small-group sessions (eight people plus one industry person) will take place via Zoom.
-Each agent or editor running one of these sessions will be assigned to a time block, and the time slot will be set after registration closes for Thursday, June 24, and communicated to you before the conference.
-You should come to the session with an electronic copy of your one-page, 12-point-font query letter to be shared on the screen.
+These small-group sessions (six people plus one industry person) will be offered for in-person attendees only.
+Registrants will sign up for their appointment time on the registration form.
+You should come to the session with seven copies of your one-page, 12-point-font query letter to share with the group and agent/editor.
 You may use this session to either get feedback on your novel concept or to refine your query letter.
 Be sure to indicate what kind of feedback you’re interested in at the beginning of your critique time.
 The primary purpose of these sessions is to get feedback on your concept or query letter, although agents and editors are free to request material if they wish.